ISUgenomics/SequelTools/README.md

 No compilation is required so you are now done with installation!

-## Running SequelQC
+## Running SequelTools

-For a test data set we recommend using NCBI BioProject PRJNA483067, which can be found at https://www.ncbi.nlm.nih.gov/sra?linkname=bioproject_sra_all&from_uid=483067
+For a test data set we recommend using the same data set used in the paper, XXXXXXXXXXXXX

-The `SequelQC.sh` is the main script to execute.
+The `SequelTools.sh` is the main script to execute.
 This script will call all other necessary scripts.
 You can test whether the main script was properly installed by calling the script alone:

 ```
-./SequelQC.sh
+./SequelTools.sh
 ```

 or

 ```
-bash SequelQC.sh
+bash SequelTools.sh
 ```

 This should bring up the help menu.

 _SequelQC_ has only one required argument, `-u`.
 The argument `-u` requires a file listing all the locations of the s`u`bread BAM files.
 With this argument alone _SequelQC_ will run without scraps files.  _SequelQC_ may also be run with scraps files by including the `-c` parameter which requires a file listing the location of all s`c`raps BAM files.
 In each case the format is simply one filename per line.
 With scraps files _SequelQC_ takes longer to run, but also creates more plots and provides more information within the same plots regarding continuous long reads (CLRs).